docker/compose/docs/reference/compose_restart.md

 ## Description

-Restarts all stopped and running services.
+Restarts all stopped and running services, or the specified services only.

 If you make changes to your `compose.yml` configuration, these changes are not reflected after running this command.
 For example, changes to environment variables (which are added